 So it is that Noa Rubin, a student at Barnard, felt compelled to assert that one can simultaneously be a Zionist and a feminist.
 In her September column for Columbia’s Spectator, Rubin rightly contested the conflation of the issue of Palestine with that of feminist activism.
 Rubin keenly noted how “…the Divest Barnard page posts not only about climate justice, but also about the Barnard Contingent Faculty Union and Student-Worker Solidarity.”
 Thus an anti-Israel page found it appropriate to comment on climate change and on the conflicts of labor even though these issues are clearly outside the website’s purported area of concern.

 Rubin also correctly disputed intersectionality’s attempt to combine every “system of oppression,” as if they were identical.
 The conditions of the Palestinians and the status of American women are wholly unalike, and to ask people to believe that they are the same is to ask them to ignore the complexities of each.

-Aside from tenuously supported theories about oppression, intersectionality engenders other problematic beliefs, including the shameful support for censorship that we have witnessed in recent weeks.
+Aside from tenuously supported theories about oppression, intersectionality engenders other problematic beliefs, including support for censorship.
 Intersectionality is too frequently taken for granted at Columbia and elsewhere in the academia, and precisely for that reason it needs to be challenged.
-The theologians of social justice would prefer that we not think too critically about the matter.
-It is time for us to do otherwise.
+The proponents of social justice would prefer that we not think too critically about the matter, but it is time for us to do otherwise.